 Iced Brown Sugar Oatmilk Shaken Espresso

 - Vigorously shake 3 ounces of espresso in either a cocktail shaker or a mason jar with the lid closed tightly.
-Fill a large glass with ice, strain the espresso over the ice.
-If you used a mason jar to shake the espresso, simply open the jar and fill it up the rest of the way with ice.Pour 1 teaspoon of brown sugar cinnamon syrup over the espresso.
+Fill a tall glass with ice, strain the espresso over the ice.
+If you used a mason jar to shake the espresso, simply open the jar and fill it up the rest of the way with ice.Pour 1 teaspoon of homemade brown sugar syrup over the espresso.
 Add more if you want it sweeter.Pour 3 to 4 ounces of oatmilk on top of that, and serve!

 Hello